-Introduction 4 A detailed definition of the estimation problem in a finite population 2.1 Layer 1: the point and interval estimation problem in a finite population 2.2 Layer 2: longitudinal extension of the problem 5 5 7 10 11 On the complexity of official statistical production 11 A methodological classification of production tasks 4.1 A high-level proposal 13 13 15 Industrialising the statistical data editing phase 5.1 Statistical methodology 5.1.1 The longitudinal case 5.1.2 The cross-sectional case 5.2 Software implementation 1 5.3 Statistical data editing workflow 5.4 An observation-prediction model for a binary variable 16 17 17 19 20 23 24 New sources of information for official statistics 26 Some conclusions 27 Derivation of Minkowskian global score functions 29 Alternative theoretical proposal to find the Lagrange multipliers 30 The unit prioritization algorithm and its equivalence with the score func- tion approach 32 S4 classes and methods for the repository data model 33 A simple observation-prediction model for a binary variable Introduction A detailed definition of the estimation problem in a finite population 2.1 Layer 1: the point and interval estimation problem in a finite population
+1 Introduction 4 2 A detailed definition of the estimation problem in a finite population 2.1 Layer 1: the point and interval estimation problem in a finite population 2.2 Layer 2: longitudinal extension of the problem 5 5 7 10 11 3 On the complexity of official statistical production 11 4 A methodological classification of production tasks 1 4.1 A high-level proposal 5 Industrialising the statistical data editing phase 5.1 Statistical methodology 5.1.1 The longitudinal case 5.1.2 The cross-sectional case 5.2 Software implementation 5.3 Statistical data editing workflow 5.4 An observation-prediction model for a binary variable 16 17 17 19 20 23 24 6 New sources of information for official statistics 7 Some conclusions 27 A Derivation of Minkowskian global score functions 29 в Alternative theoretical proposal to find the Lagrange multipliers 30 С The unit prioritization algorithm and its equivalence with the score func- tion approach 32 D S4 classes and methods for the repository data model 33 $\mathbf{E}$ A simple observation-prediction model for a binary variable 34

-$^{^{1}}$ As of uploading this work to the web, the actual data model implemented has evolved to a more efficient version according to joint work with S. Saldaña, E. Esteban, J.M.
+$^{1}$ As of uploading this work to the web, the actual data model implemented has evolved to a more efficient version according to joint work with S. Saldaña, E. Esteban, J.M.
 Bercebal and M.R.
 Díaz-Santos.
 Details will be published elsewhere.